tanpv/smart_contract/README.md

 		- events
 		- catching events
 		- calling other contracts
 			- creating a new instance
+			- raw call, delegatecall